miekg/pgo/README.md

 (Debian package exists).
 It allows for remote interaction via an SSH interface, which `pgoctl` makes easy to use.

 Each compose file runs under it's own user-account.
-That account can then acccess storage, or databases it has access too - provising that stuff is out-of-scope - assuming your infra can deal with all that stuff.
+That account can then access storage, or databases it has access too - provisioning that stuff is out-of-scope - assuming your infra can deal with all that stuff.
 And make that available on each server.

-Servers running "pgo" as still special in some regard, a developers needs to know which server runs their compose file *and* you need to adminstrate who own which port numbers.
+Servers running "pgo" as still special in some regard, a developers needs to know which server runs their compose file *and* you need to administrate who own which port numbers.
 Moving services to a different machine is as easy as starting the compose there, but you need to make sure your infra also updates externals records (DNS for example).

-The main idea here is that developers can push stuff easier to production and that you can have some of the goodies from Kubernetes, but not that bad stuff like the networking - the big tradeoff being you need to administrate port-numbers *and* still run some proxy to forward URLs to the correct backend.
+The main idea here is that developers can push stuff easier to production and that you can have some of the goodies from Kubernetes, but not that bad stuff like the networking - the big trade-off being you need to administrate port-numbers *and* still run some proxy to forward URLs to the correct backend.